xpov/portfolio/README.md

 I have over a year of experience in Frontend Development and have worked with various technologies and tools.

-## Projects

-You can find some of my recent projects in the [Projects](#) section of this portfolio.
-I'm always open to collaboration and new opportunities.

 ## Contact Me